intel-iot-devkit/joule-code-samples/thermostat-cpp/lesson_1/README.md

 `g++ lesson_1.cpp -o lesson_1`

-This will compile the lesson_1.cpp file to an executable called lesson_current.
+This will compile the lesson_1.cpp file to an executable called lesson_1.
 The “-o” flag allows you to name an output file.
 Now, you can simply run the output file!

 `./lesson_1`

-Doing so should allow you to see the message we coded in the cout statement.
-Now, you're ready to move on to lesson 2!
+#### Troubleshooting

+Running the program should show the string `Hello from Intel on Grosse Tete!` on the console.

+If you get an error similar to `cout not declared in this scope` while compiling, be sure you properly included `iostream` as well as added the `using namespace std` and attempt to compile the program again.